tilt-dev/tilt.build/blog/_posts/2021-06-21-wip-vs-harness.md

   - localdev
 ---

-In the #tilt chat last week, `renaudguerin` asked:
+In the #tilt chat last month, `renaudguerin` asked:

 > I’m the new DevOps guy in a small startup, and migrating us [...]
 > towards a more modern GitOps workflow (ArgoCD/CodeFresh), and